tomncooper/pandoc-gls/ReadMe.md

 figures/tables and/or messing up your PDF bookmarks.

-If you are using the `hyperref` package to have links from your TOC to your sections then avoid using the anything other than `(-x)` in your section headings as all manor of errors await you.
-See the details about expandable vs non-expandable commands in the [glossaries user guide](http://mirror.ox.ac.uk/sites/ctan.org/macros/latex/contrib/glossaries/glossaries-user.pdf).
+If you are using the `hyperref` package to have links from your TOC to your sections then avoid using the anything other than `(-x)` or `(-^x)` in your section headings as all manor of errors await you.
+See the details about expandable vs non-expandable commands in section 9 of the [glossaries user guide](http://mirror.ox.ac.uk/sites/ctan.org/macros/latex/contrib/glossaries/glossaries-user.pdf).

 ## Usage